 Burnet County Area Fair

-Burnet, Texas - Thank you for your interest in the Burnet County Area Fair, we have exciting news for the 2017 Fair.
-Due to the fantastic interest and participation in the 2016 Fair we will again be at the Burnet Community Center, 401 E. Jackson St., Burnet, Tx.
-The 2017 Burnet County Area Fair will be Friday, June 9 and Saturday, June 10.
+Burnet, Texas - Thank you for your interest in the Burnet County Area Fair.
+Once again we will be located at the Burnet County AgriLife Auditorium, 607 N. Vandeveer St. and the BCISD gym and pavilion next door.
+The date for the 2022 Burnet County Area Fair will be Friday, June 17 and Saturday, June 18.

 History of the Burnet County Fair